 The hallmark of genital herpes is small blisters that break open, leaving painful sores that can take a few weeks to heal.
 A person may mistake a mild case of herpes for a few pimples or ingrown hairs.

 People with genital herpes may also notice the following, prodromal symptoms:

 Herpes is most contagious when a person has open genital sores, though people can transmit the virus even when there are no sores.

 A doctor will usually diagnose genital herpes by asking about a person’s symptoms and examining any lesions that are present.
 Blood tests and skin scrapings can help diagnose the condition, though these are usually not necessary.

-Some symptoms are specific to males and females.
+Some symptoms are specific to people assigned male or female at birth.

 Symptoms of genital herpes in males

 People assigned male at birth are more likely to have repeat outbreaks of genital herpes than females.
 They may notice blisters or sores on the penis, scrotum, or anus, or unusual discharge from the penis.